-(i) Summary of Material Trends, Events and Uncertainties Forum Pacific, Incorporated secondary purpose of engaging in the exploration, development and production of petroleum and related products, as well as other mineral and chemical substances.
+(i) Summary of Material Trends, Events and Uncertainties Forum Pacific, Incorporated

+The shares of FPI are listed and traded in Philippine Stock Exchange (PSE).
+The company was registered to engage in investing, purchasing and acquiring assets of any kind and description with the secondary purpose of engaging in the exploration, development and production of petroleum and related products, as well as other mineral and chemical substances.
 It is presently a holding company and owning shares of stocks of an exploration company.